ssirsika-tibco/xpd-sce-test/tbs-bpm/docker/sample_deploy_pipeline/readme.txt

 <TIBCO Studio Home>/docker_cicd/sample_deploy_pipeline folder contains template
 files to create CI/CD Jenkins a pipeline job for that can build and deploy BPM applications.
+The pipeline script is designed for use with Jenkins running on a Linux system.
 The 'deploy-pipeline-jenkins-job-sample.xml' file contains a job template with pipeline configurations that can be imported into Jenkins.
 The significant variables for the pipeline are parameterized in this job.